 07 of 09

-Replacing Gainzbar as of late September 2015 is Nestor, a brand new Prohibition era style lounge with cocktails to match located on the strip of Plaza St. Hubert in la Petite Patrie.
+Replacing Gainzbar as of late September 2015 is Nestor, a brand new Prohibition-era style lounge with cocktails to match located on the strip of Plaza St. Hubert in la Petite Patrie.
 A totally relaxed, down to earth vibe, it has.
 And while Gainzbar's jazz nights are no more, Nestor proposes Monday live blues nights here and there.
-Check the schedule.

 08 of 09

 Open since the fall of 2012 in Montreal's Plateau neighborhood, Résonance Café isn't so much a jazz club as it is a jazz café, one chock-full of vegetarian and vegan snacks -cornbread, veggie spreads, chili, soup, even the café au lait can be served with vegan milk- and the requisite coffees as well as really affordable beer.
-When I dropped by, a glass of McAuslan apricot wheat ale set me back a mere $3.50.
-The prices have since gone up, but they're still competitive.
 A well-lit, clean, spacious interior, most evenings feature local jazz acts.
-As for the crowd, expect a range from early 20s to 60s, which was my experience.
+As for the crowd, expect a range from early 20s to 60s.
 A down-to-earth breath of fresh air for the local scene and a great spot for people looking to check out affordable, admission-free live music in a relaxed, unpretentious environment.

 09 of 09